mcandre/unmake/README.md

 * Mark the task `.PHONY`, which disables more caching features.
 * Use a build tool other than the POSIX `make` implementation family.

+### makefiles as prerequisites

+`make` is quite dim about updating artifacts as a result of changes to the `makefile`.

+For example, changing compiler flags in a `makefile` and then proceeding to build the project with `make`, is likely to result in a bad cache state, where artifacts fail to regenerate with the new compiler flags.

+One workaround involves declaring the makefile as a prerequisite for every target artifact, though that may be a tedious exercise.

+The more common workaround, is to remain *aware* of this silly quirk of `make`, and habitually `make clean; make; make install`, etc. immediately upon editing the makefile.
+This achieves an accurate artifact cache state, and helps to validate your makefile change sooner, rather than risking latent problems.

+In fact, the build configuration of a software project tends to be modified at a lower frequency than the primary project code.
+As long as you remember to reset your artifacts and rebuild them anew after each makefile tweak, then you can get along just fine without the `makefile` itself as an explicit rule prerequisite.

 # RUNTIME REQUIREMENTS

 (None)